 Do you want to freeze interest rates, penalties, late charges and just make a set number of payments and be out of debt, once and for all?
 Do you want the peace of mind that comes from knowing you won’t be sued for your debt, and that the people you’re paying — the US Government — are here to stay?
 If so, filing Chapter 13 just might be the answer.

-Contact an expert to get out of debt now.
+Contact me and let’s have a Zoom consultation and get out of debt now.